 Bottom line: Is Total VPN good?

-Total VPN is good as an add-on for TotalAV’s antivirus offering.
-We liked that it prevented data leaks and unblocked most Netflix libraries that we tested.
+Total VPN works well as an add-on for TotalAV’s antivirus product.
+We liked that it prevented data leaks and unblocked all the Netflix libraries that we tested.

 If you need to encrypt your Wi-Fi connection in a hurry and prevent your data from leaking, Total VPN does the trick.
-But if you’re looking for a large server network or features like split tunneling and optimized servers, we'd recommend a top-tested VPN alternative.
+But if you’re looking for a large server network or features like double VPN and optimized servers, we'd recommend a top-tested VPN alternative.